alecmus/lecui/README.md

 easy to maintain C++ applications with a graphical user interface (gui).
 It is part of the [liblec libraries](https://github.com/alecmus/liblec).

+### Documentation
+The library uses embedded XML-style documentation.
+An HTML version of this documentation is available [here](https://alecmus.github.io/lecui).

 ### Successor to the cui framework
 The lecui user interface library is designed to be a successor to the older [cui framework](https://github.com/alecmus/cui).
 But why?
 It features newer technologies,